Yealimi Noh beats Alexa Pano 4 in US Girls’ Junior final

 Pano took the 30th and 32nd with pars to cut the deficit to four, and Noh ended it with halve for par on the par-3 33rd.

+”She played really solid the whole day,” Pano said. ”Overall, she just killed it the whole week and played insanely well.”

-Pano advanced to the final with a 1-up semifinal victory over medalist Lucy Li of Redwoord Shores, California.
+Pano advanced to the final with a 1-up semifinal victory over medalist Lucy Li of Redwood Shores, California.

+The USGA planned to play the semifinals and first 18 of the championship match Saturday and return Sunday for the final 18, but the players decided to try to finish Saturday

+Noh earned a spot next year in the U.S. Women’s Open at the Country Club of Charleston in South Carolina.
+She also gets spot in the next two U.S. Women’s Amateurs.